Ready to book your appointment?Book Online

 Tori (plural of torus) are benign bony growths that can develop inside the mouth.
 The most common types are torus palatinus (on the roof of the mouth) and torus mandibularis (along the inner lower jaw).
 A buccal torus, however, is far less common.
 It grows on the outer side of the upper jaw, near the cheek.

 According to published literature, the prevalence of oral tori varies widely across populations, with buccal exostoses being the rarest of the three types.
-A case report in the Journal of Oral and Maxillofacial Pathology describes the surgical approach to tori removal and notes that intervention is recommended when these growths interfere with function, diet, speech, or quality of life.
+A case report in BMJ Case Reports describes the surgical approach to tori removal and notes that intervention is recommended when these growths interfere with function, diet, speech, or quality of life.

 Most tori are harmless and don't require treatment.
 But when a buccal torus is large enough to push against the soft tissue of the cheek or lip, it can change the way the lip moves during smiling, creating an asymmetric or exaggerated lift that feels unnatural.